-On 20 June 2022, Sasol Mining was notified that an application for renewal of an existing water use licence(WUL) for its Syferfontein Colliery, was declined by the Department of Water and Sanitation (DWS).
+On 20 June 2022, Sasol Mining was notified that an application for renewal of an existing water use licence (WUL) for its Syferfontein Colliery, was declined by the Department of Water and Sanitation (DWS).
 The licence authorised certain water uses relating to the storage of water, disposing of water which may be detrimental to a water resource and removing, discharging or disposing of water found underground necessary for the efficient operations and safety of people.

 Sasol Mining subsequently filed an appeal against the decision with the Water Tribunal.
-The matter has not yet been heard by the Water Tribunal and no trial date has been allocated yet.
 In parallel Sasol Mining had various engagements with DWS in an attempt to resolve the matter.
+A water use licence, valid for a period of 10 years, was issued on 6 March 2024.
+The appeal and enforcement action have been withdrawn.